dailystory/docs/articles/features/emails.md

 > Important, if an *|UNSUBSCRIBE|* merge tag is not found an unsubscribe link will automatically be included in the email.
 An unsubscribe header with this link is also sent as part of the email - these are best practices to ensure the email is not flagged as SPAM.

-Any Merge Tags used in the email that don't exist for the contact you are sending to are automatically removed.
+Any merge tags used in the email that don't exist for the contact you are sending to are automatically removed.

-For example if the *|FNAME|* Merge Tag was used, but the contact does not have a Firstname field this:
+For example if the <code>*|FNAME|*</code> merge tag was used, but the contact does not have a Firstname field this:
 <code>Hi *|FNAME|*</code>

 Becomes: